 How to create an app that will lead to the ultimate success of my business? this is one question that every entrepreneur deeply ponders over.
 Agree or disagree, mobile apps iconically represent our tech-driven age.
 There is an app for almost every single thing in life.
 New app ideas continue to come in to extend this horizon further.
 As a fresh new year is knocking at our door, it is a great time to dive into mobile app development & create a successful app venture.
 When you are beaming with joy knowing how to build an app and other components from scratch, the stats below will surely increase your interest.

-A user, on average, spent nearly 4 hours and 10 minutes daily on smartphones which is around a 20% increase from the same statistics the previous year.
-According to other statistics, 92% of mobile time is actually spent on apps and not browsers.
 So, for the vast majority of people, the importance of the mobile web is already replaced by that of mobile apps.
 No wonder businesses always show their interest in developing an app to shape their digital footprints.

 Building an app from scratch instead of opting for DIY app builder tools requires an in-depth understanding of the app development process.
 Since the app development process involves a whole series of meticulous considerations and steps, we decided to develop a comprehensive guide covering every step.